As a consumer I can appreciate a good pricing guide.

 (And yes, I have seen ranges this wide on centerpieces in online pricing guides…..because it really “depends” on what the client wants before you to accurately quote a price….and centerpieces are usually the bulk of the “average wedding order”, so you don’t want to underbid on half the job!)

-If you focus on service over price, clients start to experience what it’s like to work with you before focusing on the itemized prices.
+If you focus on service before price, clients start to experience what it’s like to work with you before focusing on “what it costs”.
+They can feel your value!

 The goal is to work with ideal clients who recognize your value and choose you for you!….not just because you fit their budget.

-They feel your value; they choose you easily.
+Ideal clients feel your value so they choose you easily…

 With love from me to you,